 In a buyer’s market, an abundance of housing inventory for sale gives buyers plenty of options to choose from — thus giving them more leverage than sellers in the homebuying process.
 It follows one of the most fundamental laws of economics: supply and demand.
 When the supply of something is high, consumers have more bargaining power.
 In a buyer’s market, sellers have to work harder, and potentially offer more concessions, to get a buyer’s attention.
 For example, if a buyer is looking for a three-bedroom home in a particular area and there are several available, they have the luxury of being picky about which one they prefer based on the best price, terms or condition.

 Are we in a buyer’s market?

-Tips when you’re in a buyer’s market
+Tips for when you’re in a buyer’s market

-But when you’re in a buyer’s market, you don’t have anywhere near the same level of pressure to make big decisions too quickly.
+- Be patient: You don’t need to make big decisions too quickly.
 You can take the time to build up your credit score and improve your debt-to-income ratio so your finances are solid.
 You can also take the time to shop around for the right home — one that is within your budget and provides the best location and amenities for you and your family.

-Having the right agent in a buyer’s market can also help you manage your own expectations and avoid costly mistakes when it comes to holding out for high dollar offers that may never come.
-“Sellers should be realistic and consider all offers,” says Sykes.
+- Consider every offer: Don’t hold out for high-dollar offers that may never come.
+“Sellers should be realistic and consider all offers,” says Erin Sykes, chief economist with Nest Seekers International.
 If you’re consistently getting offers in the same price range, that’s probably the market value of your property in a buyer’s market, “regardless of what it was worth a few months ago,” she says.